TevinWard7/Weather-Clothes/README.md

 ## User Story
 ```
-As a minimalist
+As a minimalist who likes simple and effecient
-I want to be able to upload and edit details of my wardobe and location
+I want to be able to upload and edit details of my wardobe as well as my current location
-And have them tied to the weather and occasion
+Then have them tied to the weather and occasion
-So that I can look in the app and provided my outfit each day
+So that I can open the app and it will have decided an outfit for me to wear each day based on these entries
 ```

 ## Technology